 She then concludes her education with Cinema Studies in Paris (Université Paris VIII, 2013-2016), specialized in aesthetics and documentary making.

-Motivated by a dire need to bear witness of the world’s turmoil, she decides that her medium will be photography, in a resolutely journalistic dimension.
+Motivated by a dire need to bear witness of the world’s turmoil, she decides in 2017 that her medium will be photography, in a resolutely journalistic dimension.

-After a year working regularly in Lebanon among Lebanese women and Syrian and Palestinian refugees, she pushes a step further her commitments and creates the association “Alhawiat”, promoting the role of women in the reconstruction of post-conflictual societies in the Middle-East through conferences and discussion panels in France.
+After a year working regularly in Lebanon among Lebanese, Syrian and Palestinian women, Chloe pushes a step further her commitments and creates the association “Alhawiat”, promoting the role of women in the reconstruction of post-conflictual societies in the Middle-East through conferences and discussion panels in France.

-Since then, she continues focusing on the Middle-East and women’s rights, while her work has been published in the international press such as Newsweek, Le Monde, Amnesty International, Der Spiegel, Le Vif, Neue Zurcher Zeitung...
+Since then, she continues focusing on the Middle-East and women’s rights, while her work has been published in the international press such as the Washington Post, Newsweek Japan, Le Figaro, Amnesty International, Der Spiegel, Le Temps, Neue Zurcher Zeitung...